michaelthorne/michaelthorne.github.io/about.md

 I matriculated from Wynberg Boys’ High School in 2000 and completed a computer science diploma at CTI in 2002.

-Towards the end of 2002, I began my career at Generator Communications as a PHP web developer.
+Towards the end of 2002, I began my career at Generator Communications as a PHP developer.
 In 2006 I started working at [RED-i](http://red-i.co.za) as a Java developer and then I made the switch back to PHP development in 2010 at [Hellocomputer](http://www.hellocomputer.com).
-In 2012 I began freelancing as a front-end web developer on a full-time basis.
-And as of 2014, I’m a front-end web developer at [Next](http://www.wearenext.co.za).
+In 2012 I spent the entire year freelancing as a front-end web developer.
+From 2014 I worked at [Next](http://www.wearenext.co.za) for just over 3 years.

+Currently, I work for InQbate at [Quint Group](http://www.quint.co.uk).
+Quint is an international fintech company who operates in the consumer finance market.

 I was fortunate to go overseas at an early age, a holiday to the UK and Europe in 1993, I’ve continued to travel whenever possible.
-I’ve been on two trips to Australia to visit family, first in 1998 and more recently in [2009](https://www.flickr.com/photos/mikkelz/collections/72157612807086301).
+I’ve been on two trips to Australia to visit family, first in 1998 and again in [2009](https://www.flickr.com/photos/mikkelz/collections/72157612807086301).
 In 2010 I went to visit my cousin who lives in Munich, Germany.
 We took part in the [Craft BIKE Transalp](https://www.flickr.com/photos/mikkelz/collections/72157624824109391) mountain bike race.
 The route goes through Germany, Austria, Switzerland and finishes in Italy.
-It took 8 days and we cycled just under 600 kilometers.
+We cycled just under 600 kilometers over the course of the 8 stages.
 At the end of 2012 I went on holiday to [Thailand](https://www.flickr.com/photos/mikkelz/collections/72157632483864195) and [Cambodia](https://www.flickr.com/photos/mikkelz/collections/72157632527368371) with my girlfriend and two mutual friends.
-In 2013 my girlfriend and I travelled to [Turkey](https://www.flickr.com/photos/mikkelz/collections/72157648811892350) and in September last year we went to New York.
+In 2013 my girlfriend and I travelled to [Turkey](https://www.flickr.com/photos/mikkelz/collections/72157648811892350) and in September 2014 we went to New York.

+Our most recent adventure overseas saw us visit Spain and Portugal in December of 2016.

 <figure>
     <a href="http://www.flickr.com/photos/mikkelz/sets/72157624485305951">